floorford/bootcamp--week-09--react/quiz/README.md

 *Use `npm init react-app` to make a new React app called `quiz` for the following challenges.*

-Add the Bootstrap CSS file and try to use Bootstrap styling where appropriate.
+Add the Bootstrap 4 CSS file and use Bootstrap styling where appropriate.

 ## Questions